cybernetlab/cocaine-plugins/auth/README.md

       user2.json
     config.json
     permissions.json
+    index.json
     sessions.json
 ```

+You can use `tools/setup.py` utility to make initial layout of auth database (make sure to install [cocaine python framework](https://github.com/cocaine/cocaine-framework-python) before use this utility).

 You can have nested authentication domains with separate configuration, permissions and users.
 Also you can control child domain permissions in parent `permission.json`.